Welcome to The Official NIEEE National Website.

-The Nigerian Institution of Electrical and Electronics Engineers (NIEEE) consists of engineering personnel in the fields of Electrical, Electronics, Telecommunications, Control, Instrumentation, Automation, Aviation, Process, Information and Communications Technology (ICT), Computer, Broadcast, Satellite and Allied professions/disciplines.
+The Nigerian Institute of Electrical and Electronic Engineers (NIEEE) consists of engineering personnel in the fields of Electrical, Electronics, Telecommunications, Control, Instrumentation, Automation, Aviation, Process, Information and Communications Technology (ICT), Computer, Broadcast, Satellite and Allied professions/disciplines.

 To be the leading and most credible professional institution of first choice.